Preethamalladu/DMDD-Presentation/another-page.md

 print('Image datatype is \n', img.dtype)
 ```

-Then we came up with a script to get the properties of various images in just one folder imported to an excel sheet.
+Then working on it, came up with a script to get the properties of various images in a one folder and imported to an excel sheet.

 ```python